-'Order' means where a Customer confirms that they would like to proceed with using the Agency Services of LycaFly by doing one of the following: (i) clicking that they accept the terms and conditions of business on the Website and providing their payment card details on the secure Website, such actions being specifically referred to as a 'Website Order' by a Customer; (ii) confirming with the Customer services representative on the telephone that you wish to proceed with the selected Agency Services and providing a means of payment (if requested), such actions being specifically referred to as a 'a Telephone Order' by a Customer; or (iii) confirming in person that you would like to proceed with your chosen Agency Services, specifically referred to as a 'Branch Order' by the Customer.
+'Order' means where a Customer confirms that they would like to proceed with using the Agency Services of LycaFly and the Customer either: (i) clicks to confirm that they accept the terms and conditions of business on the Website and provide their payment card details on the secure Website page, and therefore creating a 'Website Order'; or (ii) confirming with LycaFly or the Associated Company's customer services representative acting on behalf of LycaFly on the telephone or by email following a telephone call that you wish to proceed with the selected Agency Services and providing the required means of payment (if requested), such actions being specifically referred to as a 'a Telephone Order' by a Customer; or (iii) confirming in person that you would like to proceed with your chosen Agency Services, specifically referred to as a 'Branch Order' by the Customer.

-'Required Documentation' means valid passports or valid travel documents, visas, booking confirmations and other documents (such as letters of consent, doctor's notes) as required by LycaFly and the Third Party Suppliers in order for you to commence your trip.
+'Required Documentation'means valid passports or valid travel documents, visas, booking confirmations and other documents (such as letters of consent, doctor's notes) as required by LycaFly and the Third Party Suppliers for you to commence your trip.

 'Third Party Supplier' means a supplier of services, such as an airline or hotel provider, displayed on the Website by LycaFly, or informed to you in person or on the telephone.